 All these factors created an atmosphere congenial to non-alignment.
-Nehru was quick to grasp this fact, for it was in 1946 that he first came out with his declaration, of non-alignment as the basis of India's foreign policy.

-And in 1949, he declared categorically that, "there has been a great deal of talk about the possibilities of war, I mean so far as I can judge, such possibilities as there were have receded.
-I do not think there is any great chance of any war on a big scale, on a world scale in the near future" 47.
+Nehru was quick to grasp this fact, for it was in 1946 that he first came out with his declaration, of nonalignment as the basis of India's foreign policy, And in 1949, he declared categorically that, " there has been a great deal of talk about the possibilities as there were have receded.
+I do not think there is any great chance of any war on a big scale, on a world scale in the near future."47

-Again in a debate in Parliament in 1955, Nehru said, "if you extend the argument, you will see that the only way to avoid conflicts is to accept things more or less as they are.
+Again in a debate in Parliament in 1955, Nehru said, " if you extend the argument, you will see that the only way to avoid conflicts is to accept things more or less as they are.
 No doubt, many things require to be changed, but you must not think of changing them by war...
-Further by enlarging the area of peace that is of countries which are not aligned to this group or that, but which are friendly to both, you reduce the chance of war".
-This statement of Nehru accurately explains the basis of non-alignment as a
+Further by enlarging the area of peace that is of countries which are not aligned to this group or that, but which are friendly to both, you reduce the chance of war."48 This statement of Nehru accurately explains the basis of non-alignment as a balance of power policy."49 " And if the big powers were suspicious of each other and were keen to have as many of the small states of Asia and Africa aligned on their side as was the case in the late 1940's small states were more suspicious of the big powers because of their strength and power."50 Nehru was determined to make India, as far as possible, self-reliant.
+The politics of non-alignment would serve both these aims.